An inspiring and uplifting solo female travel blog

 Not Everyone Lets Travel Change Them

 The second of two summer trips to Mexico as a teen and the start of all my awkward and crazy adventures in many different foreign lands!(Ensenada, Mexico, 2007)

 This month marked ten years since my first international trip

 and my first time leaving my home country of the United States of America.
-In mid-July 2006, a group of teens from my high school in Ohio and I boarded an early morning flight to San Diego, California, where we would team up with a local missionary and his family and live out of an old school bus turned RV for the next two and a half weeks, driving around rural parts of Mexico.
-That trip changed me, broke me and humbled me in ways I didn’t know were possible.
+In mid-July 2006, a group of teens from my high school in Ohio and I boarded an early morning flight to San Diego, California.
+It was there we would team up with a local missionary and his family and live out of an old school bus turned RV for the next two and a half weeks, driving around rural parts of Mexico.
+That trip changed me and humbled me in ways I didn’t know were possible.